Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters

-Our order parameters are relevant for cold atom experiments, which have seen recent breakthroughs with the development of the quantum gas microscope, \cite{BakrQGM,Bakr} as well as subsequent measurements of non-local order,\cite{Endres} by the groups of M. Greiner and I. Bloch, respectively.
-In these measurements, the parity of the particles is simultaneously measured on all sites of the lattice, which constitutes a non-local probe of the many-body system that is particularly well suited to identifying topological phases.
-In contrast, most other probes measure local properties, such as correlations between a pair of local operators.
-While these local probes are well suited to identifying phases with a local order parameter, they are blind to the subtle correlation in the bulk of topological phases.
-Measuring topological aspects of free fermion band structures in cold atom systems have been discussed \cite{AlbaExp,ZhaoExp,GoldmanExp,PriceExp,AtalaExp} - here, however, we will be concerned with generic interacting systems, in particular topological superconductors.
-As an example of a quantity measurable with current experimental techniques, we describe a system of two identical chains for which a topological phase can be detected via fermion parity only.
+Our order parameters are relevant for cold atom experiments (\textbf{Section \ref{sec:SecII}}), which have seen recent breakthroughs with the development of the quantum gas microscope, \cite{BakrQGM,Bakr} as well as subsequent measurements of nonlocal order,\cite{Endres} by the groups of Greiner and Bloch, respectively.
+By making simultaneous measurements on all lattice sites of, for instance, the particle parity, these experiments constitute a nonlocal probe of the many-body system that is particularly well suited to identifying topological phases.
+In contrast, most other probes measure local properties, such as correlations between a pair of local operators, which makes them blind to the subtle order in the bulk of topological phases.
+Measuring topological aspects of free fermion band structures in cold atom systems has been discussed; \cite{AlbaExp,ZhaoExp,GoldmanExp,PriceExp,AtalaExp} here, however, we will be concerned with generic interacting systems, in particular topological superconductors.
+As an example of a quantity accessible with current experimental techniques, we describe a system of two identical chains for which a topological phase can be detected via measurements of fermion parity alone.

-We then add $\ZN$ translation symmetry to N identical chains with interactions and describe the protected symmetric phases, which can scale to interesting 2D phases.
-The classification appears to distinguish certain topological indices in the case of free fermions.
-We justify simple symmetry transformation rules which the edge operators of a non-local OP should satisfy in order to uniquely distinguish the symmetric phases.
-As further illustration, we discuss a condensate of Ising defects.
+In \textbf{Section \ref{sec:SecIII}}, we add a protecting $\ZN$ translation symmetry to $N$ identical chains as studied in Section \ref{sec:SecI}.
+We describe the symmetric, interacting phases (listed in \textbf{Table \ref{tab:Correspondence}}), which capture some interesting 2D phases in a quasi-1D setting.
+The classification distinguishes certain topological indices in the case of free fermions.
+The topological ``fingerprint" of the quantum phases (\textbf{Section \ref{sec:SecIV}}) can be encoded in simple symmetry transformation rules obeyed by local operators terminating the edges of the nonlocal string or brane in the order parameter (\textbf{Table \ref{tab:EvenOddTable}}).
+Following Ref. \citenum{Pollmann} for bosonic systems, we refer to these as ``selection rules."
+For the symmetry class of our interest, these rules uniquely distinguish the symmetric phases.
+We conclude by describing one of the fermionic topological phases and its order parameter selection rule in terms of a bosonic model with condensed composite objects formed from Ising defects.